Brexit is about to run headfirst into reality

 Can anyone really imagine the UK in this situation, even if one could, of course, delay the UK's exit from the customs union a bit until it its own bureaucracy is ready?

 Labour is still open to the idea, but British Chancellor Philip Hammond is now firmly in favor of a British exit from the customs union, which would allow the UK to conduct its own trade policy.
-That is one of the great benefits of Brexit, and it could can compensate for some of the inevitable "exit costs."
+That is one of the great benefits of Brexit, and it could compensate for some of the inevitable "exit costs."

 Some of the EU's plans to moderate Brexit have also recently run out of steam.
 The EU's demand that the UK would still need to accept the rulings of the EU's top court after Brexit was slammed by Franklin Dehousse, a former Belgian judge at that Court, as "dangerous" as it would "make a final deal less likely."